aseemrb/aseemrb.github.io/_posts/2018-05-29-doppler-effect.md

 ---
-title: An analogy for the Doppler effect
+title: an analogy for the Doppler effect
 author: Aseem
 date: 2018-05-29
 ---